bubblehouse/bubblehouse.org/_posts/2007-05-01-notes-on-mod_python-and-apache-2-2-on-mac-os-x.md

 created: 1178049105
 categories:
 - coding
-- !ruby/string:Sequel::SQL::Blob |-
+- apache
-  YXBhY2hl
-- !ruby/string:Sequel::SQL::Blob |-
+- unix
-  dW5peA==
-- !ruby/string:Sequel::SQL::Blob |-
+- compiling
-  Y29tcGlsaW5n
 ---
 I'm hoping to get away from PHP in favor of mod_python, but the first thing I needed to do was get mod_python successfully working on Mac OS X. I tried once before, using the built-in Apache and Python binaries that ship with Mac OS X. At the time (I think this was still 10.4, but it could have been 10.3), the built-in Python wasn't multithreaded (or something like that) and the mod_python developers were starting to move away from Apache 1.3 altogether.